 How CDRs are calculated

-Let's examine the 3-year calculation by considering the FY 2011 CDR as an example.
-The FY 2011 CDR 3-year CDR is based on borrowers who entered repayment in FY 2011 (October 1, 2010 - September 30, 2011) and subsequently defaulted before the end of FY 2013 (October 1, 2012 - September 30, 2013).
-Under the 3-year CDR, a borrower affects a school's CDR if he or she enters repayment in a given fiscal year and defaults within the next two fiscal years.
+Let's examine the calculation of the FY 2012 CDR as an example.
+The FY 2012 CDR is based on borrowers who entered repayment in FY 2012 (October 1, 2011 - September 30, 2012) and subsequently defaulted before the end of FY 2014 (September 30, 2014).
+A borrower affects a school's CDR if he or she enters repayment in a given fiscal year and defaults within the next two fiscal years.

 CDR publication process